septentrio-gnss/uBloxCorrectionsWithSeptentrio/README.md

 ## RECEIVER AND RASPBERRY PI 4 SETUP

 The implementation of this service is based and tested on a specific setup.
 This setup consists of two main elements and their wiring and peripherals.
-These elements are the Mosaic-Go Module evaluation kit and a Raspberry Pi 4 Model B. Here you can see some of the main components (without peripherials) and a Higl-Level scheme of the Raspberry Pi 4 and Mosaic-Go system.
+These elements are the Mosaic-Go Module evaluation kit and a Raspberry Pi 4 Model B. Here you can see some of the main components (without peripherals) and a High-Level scheme of the Raspberry Pi 4 and Mosaic-Go system.
 <p align="center">
     <img src="doc_sources/high_level_setup.PNG" width="100%">